We are often being asked by clients what software we are using, and specifically, why we have chosen the software that we have.

 In terms of features, they have a super easy-to-use workflow automation feature that allows you to easily prioritize conversations, assign tickets, move between mailboxes, etc. think of Gmail filters on steroids.
 You can even build a workflow that runs with the click of a dropdown item (you can choose to have this be a manual or automated workflow).
 For example, I have certain types of conversations automatically tagged (and I use the purple color tag to insinuate that a "manual workflow" should be ran, and then I have "Approve" and "Deny" which runs through and removes a tag + adds a tag + marks the conversation as "closed").
 So it makes building out processes work really well:

 Anyway, I'm sold, how do I try it?
-Visit this page and scroll down to "promo code" section for an extended free trial & $50 credit.
+Here's an extended free trial + $50 credit.

 Of course!
 Check out the Help Scout Integrations page to see all the integrations we've built.
 We've built a pretty rad integration between Copper + Help Scout that logs new support tickets (along with the link to access that conversation) directly into the CRM activity log under the customer, along with any support notes.